kb-dk/guaman-poma/trunk/README.md

 ```

 After successful build there should be a file called `xslt-indexer-1.0.jar`.
 It is used to build the Lucene index used in the service.

+The build seems to require `java 8`.
+The indexer is used only while building the app.

 ## Build the actual content